PiotrKawalec/rest-app-2/README.md

 # rest-app-2
-It is listening on port 9992
+Application for testing Hystrix implementation.
+It is listening on port 9992 and forwards call to rest-app-3.